 Our primary market risk exposure is changing prime rate-based interest rates.
 Interest rate risk is highly sensitive due to many factors, including U.S. monetary and tax policies, U.S. and international economic factors and other factors beyond our control.
 Our Credit Agreement bears interest at a floating rate equal to the lesser of LIBOR plus 2.0% or ABR plus 1.0%.
-As of March 31, 2022, we had total outstanding debt of \$33.0 million in principal amount under the Loan Agreement.
-Based on the amount outstanding, a 100 basis point increase or decrease in market interest rates over a twelve-month period would result in a change to interest expense of \$0.3 million.
+As of September 30, 2022, we had no outstanding debt under the Loan Agreement.